Katherine Maher: National Public Radio

 In January 2024, Maher was named CEO of NPR, and started her job in late March.
 She subsequently resigned from the Foreign Affairs Policy Board, but continued on the board of the Signal Foundation.
 She transitioned to the role of non-executive chairperson at Web Summit in March 2024 after only three months as CEO.

 In April 2024, Uri Berliner, NPR senior business editor, published an essay in The Free Press critiquing, among other things, alleged liberal bias at NPR both in management and content, leading to an erosion of trust with the public and with internal staff.
 Following Berliner's critique, conservative journalists and activists, including Christopher Rufo, criticized Maher for tweets she had made supporting progressive policies and about Donald Trump in 2018, as well as comments Maher made about the First Amendment as "the number one challenge" in the fight against disinformation in a 2021 interview.
 Berliner was suspended without pay for five days, ostensibly for failing to secure approval for "outside work".
 On April 17, he resigned after 25 years at NPR and criticized Maher's appointment as CEO.
 In response to the criticisms, Maher defended NPR's record, stating that her comments regarding the First Amendment had been misrepresented and that she has a "robust belief in the First Amendment".

 In May 2024, the House Committee on Energy and Commerce requested an appearance by Maher as part of their investigation into "allegations of political and ideological bias at the national program producing office of National Public Radio" as a taxpayer-funded public radio organization.
 Maher declined to appear due to a scheduling conflict, as she was already scheduled to meet with NPR's board all day on the same date as the committee's hearing.

 Later that month, Maher approved and announced a new editing group for NPR, called "the Backstop", which caused internal anxiety.
 Numerous employees expressed concern that the additional layer of review, comprising six editors and funded by an unknown donor, was insufficiently transparent, might be redundant, and might impede NPR's journalistic process.
 There were also concerns that the creation of the Backstop could be interpreted as a defensive reaction to Berliner's essay.

 In August 2024, while co-hosting the Public Media Development and Marketing Conference, Maher stated she believed her gender played a role in the scrutiny she faced after being named NPR CEO.

 In March 2025, Maher appeared before a House subcommittee on government efficiency in a hearing entitled "Anti-American Airwaves: Holding the Heads of NPR and PBS Accountable," to defend NPR against allegations of bias.
 Subsequently, funding for the Corporation for Public Broadcasting, which provides some federal funds to NPR and its member stations, was rescinded.

 Personal life

 Maher married Ashutosh Upreti, a former lawyer for Lyft and Apple, in July 2023.
+As of December 2025, she is pregnant and expecting to take maternity leave.